LEGreen1984/magento-environment/readme.md

+Pre-instructions

+Download and install: Vagrant & VirtualBox

-Go the magento download site and download the open source version as a TAR file
+- Go the magento download site and download the open source version as a TAR file

 <img src='magento.png'>

-Next, create a directory called ‘magento’ with the path ‘~/magento’.
+- Next, create a directory called ‘magento’ with the path ‘~/magento’.

 <img src='path.png'>

-Copy and paste the tar file into this folder.
+- Copy and paste the tar file into this folder.
 This is vital because the ‘synced folder’ route is hardcoded.

+- <vagrant up> to create your VM

+- <vagrant ssh> will give you access to a shell

 Creating Magento Database